Over 27 million children at risk as devastating floods set records across the world

 “COP27 provides an opportunity to chart a credible roadmap with clear milestones for finance for climate adaptation and solutions for loss and damage,” said Paloma Escudero.
 “Young people from the most affected places on Earth are drowning in climate inaction.
 Enough is enough.
 Lives are on the line – children need action now.”

-As well as pressing governments and big businesses to rapidly reduce emissions, UNICEF urges leaders to take immediate action to protect children from climate devastation by adapting the critical social services they rely on.
+As well as pressing governments and big business to rapidly reduce emissions, UNICEF urges leaders to take immediate action to protect children from climate devastation by adapting the critical social services they rely on.
 Adaptation measures, like creating water, health and education systems that stand up to flooding and drought, will save lives.

 Last year, developed countries agreed to double support for adaptation to $40 billion a year by 2025.
 At COP27, they must present a credible roadmap with clear milestones on how this will be delivered, as a step to delivering at least $300bn per year for adaptation by 2030.
 At least half of all climate finance should flow towards adaptation.

 UNICEF also urges parties to find solutions to support those who will face climate losses and damages beyond the limits of what communities can adapt to.
-UNICEF is calling on governments to close the financial gap for addressing these irreversible changes for children.
+UNICEF is calling on governments to close the finance gap for addressing these irreversible changes for children.

 AT COP27, UNICEF CALLS ON ALL PARTIES TO: